-She stumbles in the door as the sky begins to lighten.
+She stumbles through their door as the sky begins to lighten.
 Maka is no stranger to all nighters and bizarre cop hours, but she hadn't anticipated the fourteen hour day, and she sure as fuck hadn't anticipated it all being in heels.
 The tour with Liz turned into observing the first shift of evening, which turned into practicing drink running during the mid-shift, and assisting in the late shift closing duties.
 She flings the heels Tsubaki lent her towards the living room.
-She eyeballs her bedroom door, but knows that if she goes in there, she's going to fall to the siren lure of her bed, so she makes her way to the kitchen instead and starts a pot of coffee, then starts the process of running through her mental catalogue of the afternoon and evening's events, and transferring it to her casebooks.
+She eyeballs her bedroom door, but knows that if she goes in there right now, she's going to fall to the siren lure of her bed.
+She makes her way to the kitchen instead and starts a pot of coffee, then begins the process of running through her mental catalogue of the afternoon and evening's events, and transferring it to her casebooks.

-She's quick, has always been, and it doesn't take more than a few days for her to get into the swing of things.
+She's a quick learner, has always been, and it doesn't take more than a few days for her to get into the swing of things.
 Drink orders roll off her tongue like they've always been there, and she's already located all the regulars.
-When she gets home in the wee hours of the morning, she kicks off her shoes, eats the dinner that Tsubaki's laid out in the oven for her, and then cracks open the notebook she keeps on the coffee table.
+When she gets home in the wee hours of the morning, she kicks off her shoes, eats the dinner that Tsubaki's laid out in the oven for her, then cracks open the notebook she keeps on the coffee table.
 Slowly but surely it begins to fill with descriptions and details.
 She writes names when she can get them, nicknames when she can't, habits and snippets of any conversations that stuck out at her.

 "You mind if I take him this round?"

 Maka titters in response, but she's read the file.
-Giriko is one nasty piece of work, but he's the best lead she has come across yet.
+Giriko is one nasty piece of work, but he's the best lead she's come across so far.
 An extra swing in her step, she sets his drink down on the table, and smiles flirtatiously.

 Giriko glances up and she has to repress the shudder she feels as his eyes rake over her.
 Her smile stays in place through sheer force of will.
 "Hey there, sweet thing.
 You new around here?"

 Maka manages a giggle despite the fact that his hand has attached itself to the back of her knee.
 "You bet!"
 She twirls a pigtail around her finger.
 "Is there anything else I can get you, Mister?"

 He eyes her again, fingers sliding up the back of her thigh.
 Even without looking directly at him, she can feel his oily gaze land on her chest.

 "You're pretty fuckin' cute, sweet thing."
 He takes a long sip of his drink, and she holds her breath.
 "I don't fuck little girls, though.
 Why don't you go tell Cherry I'll meet her in the usual room in ten?"

 "You want me to go ahead and clear the room for you?"
 It's about a quarter til, and she's trying not to eye the clock in the dressing room nervously.
-If she can just get in there...Cherry nods, and Maka's off, stalking down the low-lit hall, the clicking of her heels muffled in the plush carpeting.
+If she can just get in the room first - Cherry nods, and Maka's off, stalking down the low-lit hall, the clicking of her heels muffled in the plush carpeting.
 It's the work of a minute to find the right door.

-Maka eyeballs the other two private party rooms and then the hallway again before rapping on the next door.
-She has more bugs left to plant, and there really is no time like the present.
-Her sharp ears catch the sound of rings sliding along a metal pole, the rustle of the heavy curtain that separates off the staff's section of the nightclub, and her heart leaps into her throat.
-It'll be hard to play off that she'd just gone to the wrong room - rather than risk being seen, Maka twists the doorknob and slides into the other room, deftly closing the door as soundlessly as possible.
+Maka eyeballs the other two private party rooms and the hallway again before rapping on the next door.
+She has more bugs left to plant and there really is no time like the present.
+Her sharp ears catch the sound of rings sliding along a metal pole, the rustle of the heavy curtain that separates off the staff's section of the nightclub and her heart leaps into her throat.
+If she's caught, it'll be hard to play off that she'd just gone to the wrong room - rather than risk being seen, Maka twists the doorknob and slips into the other room, deftly closing the door as soundlessly as possible.
 She breathes a sigh of relief about the same time she realizes that the dimmed lights are on, and a rough voice from behind her growls,

 "It's about time you got here."